arifrazakh/Coop-MAPPO-IoV/README.md

 ## Reproducibility Notes

 - All major comparisons are backed by CSV logs under `results/`.
-- The repository already includes the final publication-style graphs under `graphs/`.
+- The repository already includes final publication-style figures under `graphs/`.
 - `CITATION.cff` is included for repository citation support.
-- The notebook structure separates the proposed method, baseline methods, ablations, and scalability experiments for easier reproduction.
+- The notebook structure separates the proposed method, baseline methods, and scalability experiments for easier reproduction.
+- After training, each BS requires only a single forward pass of the shared policy per control epoch, while the remaining computation is local scheduling, queue updates, and power shaping.